 In 2010, the Israeli Air Force hosted Greece's Hellenic Air Force in a joint exercise.

-In 2011, Israel's water technology industry was worth around $2 billion per year.
+In 2011, Israel's water technology industry was worth around $2 billion per year, with annual exports of products and services in the tens of millions of dollars.

 By June 2012, approximately 60,000 African migrants had entered Israel.

-In 2012, Israel began an operation in the Gaza Strip in response to over a hundred Palestinian rocket attacks on southern Israeli cities, lasting eight days.
+In 2012, Israel began an operation in the Gaza Strip, lasting eight days.

 In 2012, Israel was ranked ninth in the world by the Futron's Space Competitiveness Index.

-In 2013, commercial production of natural gas from the Tamar field began.
+In 2013, commercial production of natural gas from the Tamar field began in Israel, with over 7.5 billion cubic meters (bcm) produced annually.

 In July 2014, Israel started another operation in Gaza following an escalation of rocket attacks by Hamas.

-By 2014, desalination programmes provided roughly 35% of the drinking water in Israel.
+By 2014, desalination programs in Israel provided roughly 35% of the country's drinking water.

 As of 2015, over 50 percent of the water for households, agriculture and industry in Israel is artificially produced.